deltacasttv/overlay-from-live-content/README.md

 ### VideoMaster SDK

-The VideoMaster SDK is required to build the application and the following environment variables must be set:
+The VideoMaster SDK is required to build the application.
+You must place the SDK in the folder `deps/VideoMaster`.
-- `VIDEOMASTERHD_INCLUDE_DIRS`: path to the VideoMaster SDK include directory
-- `VIDEOMASTERHD_LIBRARIES`: path to the VideoMaster SDK library directory

 ### Building with CMake